Legoless/Alpha/README.md

 - Remote debugging
 - Bootstrap environments with [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap)

 **This is an unofficial fork from the amazing Flipboard guys.
-It is a big rewrite of FLEX architecture, making it completely extensible, but sadly not backwards compatible with the original.**
+It is a big rewrite of FLEX architecture, making it completely extensible, but sadly not backwards compatible with original code.**

 *It is currently a work in progress and might be too unstable to be used in real environment yet.*